Preposition – “For”

 He traded his bicycle for a skateboard.

-Preposition for in favor of or supporting:
+Preposition for in favour of or supporting:

 I’m for stricter environmental regulations.